 Check the sampling rate versus depth of your CPT or SPT; very low sampling rates may cause inaccurate results.

 This is the permanent load that will be present next to the pile.
-In the Tension Piles (CUR) module, the weight of the surcharge is included in the unit weight.
+In the Tension Piles (EC7-NL) model, the weight of the surcharge is included in the unit weight.

 When calculating for a pile group, the compaction by surrounding piles can be included (‘Options/Use Compaction’).
 This compaction is expressed in an augmentation factor of f1 that results in a linear increases of the cone resistance.
 In reality the value of f1 will usually not exceed 1 to 3.
 In arithmetical term, there is nothing against f1 > 10; the program simply continues to calculate.
 In such cases, however, you are advised to check the material parameters, as particularly unrealistic e_min and e_max values can be produced.
-If necessary, use Dutch sand 0.4 and 08 in this case.
+If necessary, for sand use the values 0.4 and 08 in this case.

-In accordance with CUR 2001-4, the top of the tension zone may not be higher than 1 m under the surface/excavation level.
+In accordance with EC7-NL, the top of the tension zone may not be higher than 1 m under the surface/excavation level.
 The program automatically makes this correction.

 - Operating systems: